ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     This reduces to the original spawning algorithm when **GRAPHSIZE** is 2 and **HAPP** is 1.
 Uses many of the same options as **FCIMC**.

+**VERTEX** **CCMC**
+    Perform Monte Carlo calculations over coupled cluster excitation space, which is sampled using a series of 'particles' (or 'walkers').

+    The walkers are not necessarily unique and must be sorted at every iteration.
+Each walker has its own excitation generator.

+    Extremely experimental.

 **VERTEX** **GRAPHMORPH** [**HDIAG**]
     Set up an initial graph and systematically improve it, by applying the :math:`rho` matrix of the graph and its excitations as a propagator